 The other half of it, that's what has to be done through a commission and do Congress's work, basically.

-And once they get a blank check and this and give their findings to Congress, then in return, the president should start giving in a little bit on what to do with the illegal population in the country, starting with DACA.
+And once they get a blank check and give their findings to Congress, then in return, the president should start giving in a little bit on what to do with the illegal population in the country, starting with DACA.

 Yeah, well said.